kehantan/labbook/docs/protein/bacteria_glycerol_stock.rst

 **Materials**

-* Inoculating loop
-* LB broth, autoclaved, Kanamycin added (30 - 50 ug/mL)
 * Centrifuge tube (50 mL)
+* Overnight culture of transformed *E. coli* on LB agar plate
+* Inoculation loop
 * Bunsen burner
+*Lighter
+* :ref:`Small volume LB broth <lb broth small>` (Autoclaved, Kanamycin added (30-50 ug/mL), recommend to prepare at least 1 day before experiment)
-* Lighter
+* Incubator shaker
-* Overnight culture of bacteria on LB agar plate

 **Procedure**

 #.
-Set up a sterile bench for bacteria work.
+Add 10 mL of LB broth into 50 mL centrifuge tube.
 #.
-Add 5 mL of LB broth into a 50 mL centrifuge tube.
+Pick a single transfomed *E. coli* colony from agar plate and mix with LB broth in the centrifuge tube.
 #.
-Pick a single colony from LB agar plate and mix to the LB broth inside the centrifuge tube.
-#.
-Incubate, 37 C, overnight.
+Loosen the cap of the tube and shake the centrifuge tube in an incubator shaker.
+180 rpm, overnight, 37 C.

 Bacteria glycerol stock
 -----------------------